 Options for Federal Student Loans

 If a borrower is struggling to make payments on their federal student loans, they may consider changing their repayment plan.
-Federal loans, as mentioned, offer income-driven repayment options which tie the monthly payments to the borrower’s income.
-This can help make monthly payments more manageable for borrowers.
+Federal loans, as mentioned, offer an income-driven repayment option which ties the monthly payments to the borrower’s income.
+This can help make monthly payments more manageable.

 Options for Private Student Loans

-Private lenders are not required to offer the same repayment plans or borrower protections (like deferment and forbearance, mentioned above) as federal student loans.
+Private lenders are not required to offer the same repayment plans or borrower protections (like forbearance and deferment, mentioned above) as federal student loans.
 Some private lenders may be willing to work with you during times of financial difficulty so that you can continue making payments.
-Check-in directly with your lender to see what payment plans or options they may have available to you.
+Check in directly with your lender to see what payment plans or options they may have available to you.

 A Note on Student Loan Default